 - If you require time to do some deep work, you have to prepare for it.
 Trust us, separate office or common space, you will be distracted during the day one way or the other.
 As inconvenient as it might be, you will most likely be better off coming into the office before everyone else, working from home, or heading to the quiet coffee shop nearby to finish your tasks.

-- As you start your project manager journey, learn to utilize project management software, like Bordio, that can take some of the workloads off your shoulders and automate the tasks you might forget to do.
+- As you start your project manager journey, learn to utilize helpful software, such as Bordio’s free online calendar planner, that can automate some of the work and help you stay on top of everything at all times.

 If you’re not sure about your project management skills, look for education opportunities.
 Depending on how much free time you have, you can go for a short online course, educational long-reads online, project management books, university degree, or official project management certifications from places like Project Management Institute.
 There is no best practice here, so always look at your unique situation when choosing which route to take.